• National Boating Associations

 NYYCF - 2022

-Founded in 2007, the New York Yacht Club Foundation has contributed $8.1 million to fund much needed capital projects in both New York and Newport.
+Founded in 2007, the New York Yacht Club Foundation has granted more than $13.9 million to fund much needed capital projects in both New York and Newport thanks to the generosity of nearly 1,500 individuals and families.

-The care and maintenance of these historic buildings require constant attention and is only made possible by the support of the New York Yacht Club Foundation.
+The care and maintenance of these historic properties requires constant attention and is made possible through the support of the New York Yacht Club Foundation.

 Make a donation